Squad Workflow

 Single-Task Flow

-/squad "add dark mode support" # PO writes the spec /squad-architect # Architect designs the plan /squad-dev # Dev implements the code /squad-test # Tester writes and runs tests /squad-review # Reviewer gives the verdict # Optional: insert peer review before the final verdict /squad-peer-review # Adversarial check (between test and review)
+/squad "add dark mode support" # PO writes the spec /squad-architect # Architect designs the plan /squad-dev # Dev implements the code /squad-test # Tester writes and runs tests /squad-review # Reviewer gives the verdict /squad-doc # Doc Writer creates companion .md files

 Batch Flow